broadinstitute/genetic-prevalence-estimator/CONTRIBUTING.md

   docker compose up
   ```

+## Running development tasks

+Use [nox](https://nox.thea.codes/en/stable/) to run tasks in a virtualenv with necessary dependencies.

+Tasks are defined in `noxfile.py`.

 ## Running development tasks in Docker

 Use services defined in `docker-compose.dev.yml` to run tasks requiring development dependencies.